K. S. Rajah: Early years and education

 The eldest of 13 children of a Sri Lankan couple, K. S. Rajah was born in Perai, Province Wellesley (now Seberang Perai), Penang, in what was then the Straits Settlements (now Malaysia) on 3 March 1930.
 His father was a clerk, and as the family was not well off he often could not afford books and had to borrow them and copy out texts by hand.
 He was a pupil of the Bukit Mertajam High School.
 Still a student during the Japanese Occupation, to contribute towards his family's finances he worked as a mess boy at a Japanese officers' mess and later as a translator for the Japanese authorities.

+In 1959, Rajah joined the pioneer batch of law undergraduates at the University of Malaya in Singapore to study law part-time.
+The university became known as the University of Singapore in 1962, and Rajah graduated from it with a Bachelor of Laws with honours (LL.B.
+(Hons.)) the following year.

+Career

 Rajah left school at the age of 16 years.
 His first job was as a wireless operator on shore for the Penang port authority, using Morse code to communicate with vessels at sea.
 Coming to Singapore in 1950, he started working as a teacher at Sembawang Primary School, and was sent for further training in the United Kingdom in 1953 on a scholarship from the Ministry of Education.
 On his return, he lectured at the Teachers' Training College.
 He became a Singapore citizen in 1958.
-In 1959 he joined the pioneer batch of law undergraduates at the University of Malaya in Singapore to study law part-time; in December the same year he married his wife Gnanambigai.
-The university became known as the University of Singapore in 1962, and Rajah graduated from it with a Bachelor of Laws with honours (LL.B.
-(Hons.)) the following year.

 Legal career

 Singapore Legal Service

 Rajah joined the Singapore Legal Service in 1963, becoming a deputy public prosecutor and, later, senior state counsel with the Attorney-General's Chambers.
 He was admitted to the Bar on 18 May 1966.
 He handled a number of prominent criminal matters, including the Pulau Senang prison riot and Sunny Ang murder trials; and the Gold Bar murder case, in which a Hong Kong seaman was found to have tried to unlawfully import 165 gold bars and 134 gold coins worth S$86,076.70 without a permit.
-In September 1967 he led the prosecution of 262 members of the Barisan Sosialis political party (dissolved in 1988) for unlawful assembly and disturbing the peace, Singapore's largest criminal trial.
+In September 1967 he led the prosecution of 262 members of the Barisan Sosialis political party for unlawful assembly and disturbing the peace, Singapore's largest criminal trial.
 He eventually led the Chambers' civil and criminal sections until 2 August 1972, when he was appointed to head the Official Assignee and Public Trustee's Office.
 He was also the longest-serving Director of the Singapore Legal Aid Bureau.
 In 1985, he retired from the Legal Service and went into private practice, establishing the firm of B. Rao & K. S. Rajah.